About Us

 As a practical first step, contact the seller or service provider directly with your complaint.
 Many issues can be resolved through negotiation or mediation without going to court.
 Keep written records of all communication attempts.

-Step 3: File a Written Complaint
+Step 3: File a Complaint Under Section 36

-• Department of Commerce, Supplies and Consumer Protection (central level)
+• Department of Commerce, Supplies and Consumer Protection

 The complaint must include your name, the name of the business, details of the transaction, the nature of the complaint, and the relief you are seeking.
 Attach all supporting evidence.

-Step 4: Investigation and Hearing
+Step 4: Investigation and Decision

 Facing a consumer dispute and need legal guidance?
 Contact our legal team for professional assistance with filing complaints and pursuing compensation.